Should You Buy A Brand New Or Resale Property Today?

 New launches: +72.3% Resale Homes: +24.6%

-It's a fact that new launch buyers have seen larger capital appreciation and profit over the recent decade compared to resale buyers.
+It is a fact that new-launch buyers have seen larger capital appreciation and profits over the recent decade compared to resale buyers.

-Buyers generally prefer new homes due to the rising trend of smaller households and regulations such as TDSR that put newer homes within easier reach.
+Buyers generally prefer new homes due to the rising trend of smaller households and regulations such as TDSR, which put newer homes within easier reach.

 *Growth Rates For 99 Years Condos At Various Age Groups (2014-2023)

-*It is important to note that the steep growth in prices for 2021 and 2022, due to COVID construction delays are not representative of normal market conditions.
-Normal market conditions should have brought lower growth across all age groups.
+It is important to note that the steep price growth in 2021 and 2022, caused by COVID-related construction delays, is not representative of normal market conditions.
+Under normal circumstances, growth across all age groups would likely have been lower.

-Over the last decade ending 9 Feb 2023, 99-years leasehold condominium best returns years were for the 36-40 years old and 31-35 years old segment (Likely due to enbloc speculation and affordability amidst COVID delays) followed by new launches.
+Over the decade ending 9 February 2023, the best-performing 99-year leasehold condominiums were in the 36–40-year and 31–35-year age segments (likely due to en-bloc speculation and affordability during COVID delays), followed by new launches.

-The years in between saw the highest growth for the 11-15 years old segment.
+The years in between saw the highest growth in the 11–15-year segment.

-As a rule of thumb, investors should measure their property returns against the benchmark risk-free rate of 2.5% - The returns you will get from your CPF Ordinary Account annually be it a good or bad market.
+As a rule of thumb, investors should measure property returns against the benchmark risk-free rate of 2.5% — the annual return from your CPF Ordinary Account in both good and bad markets.

-Property investments carry risks and as such should reward investors with higher returns than 2.5%.
+Property investments carry risks and should therefore reward investors with returns higher than 2.5%.

-Ideally, we would recommend home buyers to go for properties less than 15 years old if possible as there's a higher chance of exiting with a profit.
+Ideally, we recommend that home buyers consider properties less than 15 years old, as these have a higher likelihood of exiting with a profit.

 In Summary

-While the case for investment returns generally favour new launches, individual situations and priorities dictate whether a new or resale home suits them more.
+While investment returns generally favour new launches, individual situations and priorities ultimately determine whether a new or resale home is more suitable.

-A purely investment focused person should take a closer look at new launches unless a wonderfully priced undervalued deal presents itself in the resale market.
+A purely investment-focused buyer should take a closer look at new launches, unless a well-priced undervalued opportunity presents itself in the resale market.

-For those who wish to fulfil both needs to varying degrees, a chat with your property wealth planner on your options and priorities could help you open up new areas to look at.
+For those looking to balance both needs, a discussion with your property wealth planner about options and priorities could open up new areas worth considering.

 Need an opinion on your property investment plans, the best buys available or help marketing your properties?